-Our general view is that WEEE EPR organisations work well; there is an effective market operating.
+EUCOLIGHT is of the general view that WEEE EPR organisations work well; there is an effective market operating.
 However, there are several situations in which the legislation is inadequate, or the market does not function adequately, especially for lighting WEEE organisations, leading to unfair or suboptimal outcomes for recycling and the environment.
-EUCOLIGHT welcomes the requirements in Article 8a which have been a notable step forwards to ensure fair competition, effectiveness, and transparency in the EPR model and encourages Members State to fully transpose them into national legislation.
-But EUCOLIGHT also asks Member States to implement the following key recommendations that have not been adequately addressed in Article 8a and are considered of great importance for the effectiveness of the EPR model for WEEE lighting.
+EUCOLIGHT has welcomed, at the time, the requirements in Article 8a of Directive 2018/851 amending the waste framework Directive which have been a notable step forwards to ensure fair competition, effectiveness, and transparency in the EPR model.
+But EUCOLIGHT also makes the following key recommendations that have not been adequately addressed in Article 8a and are considered of great importance for the effectiveness of the EPR model for WEEE lighting.